- Master's Degrees

 Students will learn theories of communication, persuasion and ethics.
 Students will practice their ability to write for multiple audiences, with each assignment presenting increasingly complex challenges to students.
 The group exercises will involve the discussion of sample communications forms and concepts from reading while assignments will demonstrate mastery of both.

-Social strategy is executed through workshops in the residency and Saturday Sessions, as well as four group exercises conducted in online forums on the course website.
+Social strategy is executed through workshops in the residency and Saturday Sessions, as well as five interactive online lectures each week that gives students a chance to discuss relevant topics.

 This course focuses on the language and underlying theories of strategic management and their use in communicating critical organizational messages to key internal and external constituents and stakeholders.
 The course helps communications professionals enhance their capacity to partner with other members of executive leadership of corporations, nonprofits or governmental entities (including “c-level” leaders) to ensure clear messaging to key constituencies regarding the organization’s mission, vision and strategy.
 It empowers communications leaders to “translate” the “languages” of organizational strategy and leadership into clearly articulated communications strategies and tactical plans.
 The course emphasizes practical application in real-world settings through the use of simulations, case analyses and related publications.